Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using calculus

-\begin{proof} Let us consider terms of size $n$ with exactly $p$ lambdas.
+\proof Let us consider terms of size $n$ with exactly $p$ lambdas.
 Such terms have exactly $n-p+1$ leaves and each of them can be bound by at most $p$ lambdas.
-Since the number of unary-binary trees of size $n$ and with $n-p+1$ leaves is equal to $M(n,n-p+1)$ (see \ref{schroder}), we obtain the following upper bound for considered terms: $M(n,n-p+1) \cdot p^{n-p+1}$.
+Since the number of unary-binary trees of size $n$ and with $n-p+1$ leaves is equal to $M(n,n-p+1)$ (see \ref{schroder}), we obtain the following upper bound for the number of considered terms: $p^{n-p+1} M(n,n-p+1)$.

 Now, we show that each of properties (i)--(iii) characterizing the class ${\mathcal A}$ is valid for random terms.
+Obviously, property (iii) implies property (ii), but our proof of (iii) uses (ii) as intermediate result so we make it explicit.